Shopify/eng-intern-assessment-rails/README.md

    Paradoxically, with the *best intentions*, I subjected myself to a ***self-imposed*** *time constraint*.
 The majority of my tests were written *after* completing significant sections unique to my project — essentially, *following* the fulfillment of all the default project tests we were required to satisfy.

-   Additionally, I am optimistic and confident abilities to swiftly integrate TDD principles into my development workflow considering the notable progress I achieved during [my previous internship experience at InfluxData](https://www.influxdata.com/blog/meet-influxdata-summer-2022-interns/#heading4).
-Furthermore, I would welcome the opportunity to discuss these experiences in greater detail during subsequent interviews!
+   With that said, I am optimistic and confident in my ability to seamlessly integrate TDD principles into my development workflow, given the significant progress I achieved during [my previous internship experience at InfluxData](https://www.influxdata.com/blog/meet-influxdata-summer-2022-interns/#heading4).
+Furthermore, I would welcome the opportunity to discuss these experiences in greater detail during my technical interviews!

 > [!IMPORTANT]
 > **I am *eager to optimize and refine every facet* of my existing development workflow** through my role as a Backend Engineering Intern at Shopify.
 One of my primary objectives is to foster strong engineering habits and practices, particularly by integrating Test-Driven Development (TDD) and/or Behavior-Driven Development (BDD).